code-with-amitk/Code-examples/System-Design/scalable/tinyurl/README.md

-# Test
-////////Step 1: Requirements clarifications//////////
+# Step 1: Requirements clarifications
-a.
+## a.
 Functional:
-    a1.
-Given a URL, our service should generate a shorter and unique alias of it a2.
-When users access short link, our service should redirect them to the original link. a3.
-Users should be able to pick a custom short link for their URL. a4.
+    * a1.
+Given a URL, our service should generate a shorter and unique alias of it
+    * a2.
+When users access short link, our service should redirect them to the original link.
+    * a3.
+Users should be able to pick a custom short link for their URL.
+    * a4.
 Links should expire after default time span.
-b.
+## b.
 Non-Function:
-    b1.
+    * b1.
 Highly available.
-    b2.
+    * b2.
 Minimum latency
-c.
+## c.
 Extended requirements:
-    c1.
+    * c1.
 Analytics; e.g., how many times a redirection happened?

 /////////Step 2: Back-of-the-envelope estimation///////////